-Curtiss-Wright addresses the demands for increased data and signal processing performance, along with flexible interfaces for handling sensor I/O, through our full line of FPGA processor cards supporting Xilinx FPGA devices.
-These processor cards include mezzanine cards to 3U and 6U form factors in open standards architectures like VPX, OpenVPX, VME, XMC, and PMC.
-Curtiss-Wright supports the long lifecycle of defense and aerospace programs by offering backwards pin-compatibility to enable easier migration from generation to generation.
+Curtiss-Wright addresses the demands for increased data and signal processing performance, along with flexible interfaces for handling sensor I/O, through our full line of FPGA processor cards.
+Our rugged FPGA cards supporting Xilinx FPGA devices are designed to perform reliably in the harshest military environments.
+Available in 3U, 6U and XMC form factors, they offer flexible interfaces for handling sensor I/O and support the long lifecycle of defense and aerospace programs by offering backward pin compatibility to enable easier migration from generation to generation.

 Curtiss-Wright FPGA cards are supported by Linux and VxWorks Board Support Packages (BSPs), as well as FPGA toolkits that include IP cores for all FPGA interfaces, full reference designs implementing the cores, simulation test benches with bus functional models (BFMs), timing and placement constraints, compile and simulation scripts, and documentation.
 Complete your system with a compatible processor card, GPGPU, or switch module.

 The threats facing today's defense and aerospace applications are more varied and sophisticated than ever.
 Curtiss-Wright builds trusted computing technologies and techniques into every aspect of our security solution development, from design and testing to supply chain and manufacturing.
 This comprehensive, end-to-end approach creates an effective mesh of protection layers that integrate to ensure reliability in the face of attempted compromise.
 Learn more about our Trusted COTS and enhanced Trusted COTS approaches to program protection.